In this example, we build a machine learning model to predict employee churn and help companies reduce staff turnover.

 The following pie chart shows the ratio of negative and positive instances.

-The inputs-targets correlations analyze the dependencies between each input variable and the target.
+The input-target correlations analyze the dependencies between each input variable and the target.

 3. Neural network

-The neural network takes all the employees’ attributes and will transform them into a probability of attrition.
+The neural network takes all the employees’ attributes and transforms them into a probability of attrition.

 For that purpose, we use a neural network composed of a scaling layer with 48 neurons, a perceptron layer with 3 neurons, and a probabilistic layer with 1 neuron.